I have been writing on and off for thirty years.

 I am using the word “dark” to describe this line of work because it suggests some level of depth and mystery.
 As if getting your craft to the point where I imagine you might think I have managed to get mine after all these years requires a degree of mastery few can be expected to attain.

 Trouble is, I often feel just as clueless as I did when I picked up that pen for the first time while studying physics at the University Of Queensland.
 By day I wrote computer programs to simulate the physical world, and at night I pondered the meaning of the short story.

 Don’t get me wrong.
 I’ve learned some things about how to string words together on a page.

 Still, I will sit down and have no idea how a piece is going to turn out.
 It is only experience that tells me ahead of time that when it is finally done it will likely wildly exceed my expectations.

 But of what I do manage to come up with – I’m convinced most of it happens at the level of the subconscious.
-I can no more tell you how I arrive at my exact copy decisions than any other artisan can explain what it is that truly distinguishes the process that separates their work from anyone else’s.
+The reasons for most of my exact copy decisions remain a mystery.
+All I know for sure is that one sentence sounds better than another one.

 So the art is not so much dark as it is hidden.

 Because of this I think it is often easier for the talented wordsmith to just produce the work, verify it performs as hoped, then point to it as proof of mastery.
 “There.
 That’s what I did.
 It made my client megabucks, and here’s why it works…”

 Except that I am not so sure the reasons the writer comes up to explain their successes actually DO explain those successes.

 I’m not convinced the talented writer always understands how it is they come up with the magic that produces those big wins.
 Of course if that’s true it poses a bit of a problem for those of us hanging on their every word for clues as to how we might do the same.